wuaitong/532-individual/README.md

 ## Group Project Reference

-This individual assignment is based on the group project:
+This individual assignment is based on the group project: https://github.com/UBC-MDS/DSCI-532_2026_22_Vancouver-LC_Food-Programs

 ## Deployment

-The live application is deployed on Posit Connect Cloud at: [Your Deployment URL]
+The live application is deployed on Posit Connect Cloud at: https://019cec04-159b-9444-4637-fecf2e558799.share.connect.posit.cloud/